BEST ZURICH DAY TOURS – WHERE TO GO & TRAVEL TIPS

 The train journey from Zurich to Jungfraujoch is an unforgettable experience.
 It passes through picturesque villages, green meadows, and rugged mountain landscapes.

 There are a few more things to see up Jungfraujoch.

-- These include an Alpine museum, an Ice Palace, and you can even do a few more winter sporty activities once up there.
+ℹ️ Up Jungfraujoch are an Alpine museum, and the Ice Palace, and you can even do a few more winter sporty activities (even in the summer months!) once up there.

-- Interlaken to Jungfraujoch — you can get to Interlaken individually and then use this ticket to get up Jungfraujoch.
+➡️ Interlaken to Jungfraujoch — you can get to Interlaken individually and then use this ticket to get up to Jungfraujoch.
 Click here to find out about the prices.